IF NOT FOR VARINA'S LETTER

 CLEVER ANSWER

-Varina -- when asked in public later (she moved to New York City) -- if Davis wore a dress when captured, she had a stock answer to diffuse the issue
+Varina -- when asked in public later (she moved to New York City) -- if Davis wore a dress when captured.

-Of course no one ever claimed Davis wore a formal dress, a hoop skirt, it was absurd to wear anything like that while travelling.
+Of course no one ever claimed Davis wore a formal dress, a hoop dress.
+It was absurd to wear anything like that while travelling.
+Everyone knew what she meant, and laughed politely.

 ____________________